xdobry/realworld-egui-seaorm/Final_Report.md

 Egui was originally developed in the gaming domain as a Rust reimplementation of immediate-mode GUI concepts similar to ImGui.

 It does not provide built-in support for complex enterprise features such as advanced data grids or rich layout systems.
 However, it is very responsive and pleasant to use because of its immediate-mode design.
 Egui is not intended to replicate HTML/CSS-based UI systems or corporate design frameworks.
 Instead, it favors simplicity and performance.

 Creating custom UI components in Egui is relatively easy due to its immediate-mode architecture.

+Recently, many new UI frameworks have been emerging in Rust.
+Several of them are strong candidates for building cross-platform business applications.

+The architecture presented in this project is intentionally designed to be flexible, so that egui can be replaced with another UI framework if needed.
+This makes it easier to compare different UI approaches while keeping the rest of the system unchanged.

 # Outlook